 She serves as Chair of the Stroke Committee of the North Central Texas Trauma Regional Advisory Council and as a member of the organization's board of directors, and as a member of the Governor's EMS and Trauma Advisory Council's Stroke Committee.
-She has also served as a board member, executive board member, and committee member for several international societies, earning a Distinguished Service Award for her service.
+She has also served as a board member, executive board member, and committee member for several international organizations, earning a Distinguished Service Award for her service.

 Dr. Novakovic is an active member of the American Academy of Neurology, the Neurocritical Care Society, the American Stroke Association, the Society of Vascular and Interventional Neurology, the Society of NeuroInterventional Surgery, and the Endovascular and Interventional Neurology Section of the American Academy of Neurology.

 Roberta “Robin” Novakovic, M.D., is one of the few neurology specialists in the country with training in three complex fields: neurocritical care, vascular neurology, and interventional neuroradiology.
 This combined training allows her to offer innovative medical care and surgical treatment to patients with significant neurological issues, including brain aneurysms, strokes, arteriovenous malformations (AVM) and fistulae, and narrowed arteries in the brain and neck.

 “I became interested in neurocritical care because I like taking care of patients who have complex medical issues and working with their families,” Dr. Novakovic says.
 “But as my experience grew, I found that I wanted to be able to intervene, as well – to perform procedures that could help save these patients’ lives or lessen the burden of some of these diseases.”